 Risks associated with the core business model

 The Group’s businesses are centered on products and services based on intellectual property (IP), such as characters.
 The Group’s operating results may be affected by changes in the popularity of specific pieces of IP or related trends.
 Therefore, the Group operates in diverse business areas in different regions around the world while leveraging its wealth of IP toward wide range of target groups to diversify risk and achieve stable earnings.

 Risks associated with overseas business expansion

 The Group is aggressively expanding its operations overseas.
 This initiative exposes the Group to a variety of risks, including business risks associated with regional characteristics, such as local media and distribution systems; risks associated with intellectual property rights, such as those related to counterfeit products; and risks associated with fluctuations in exchange rates.
 In order to minimize business risks, the Group works under ALL BANDAI NAMCO concept while collaborating with external partners, develops necessary organizational structures by conducting sufficient information gathering and research, and formulates countermeasures before making inroads into an overseas market.
 With respect to intellectual property rights, the Group works with local government agencies and other authorities to identify counterfeit products, promote enhanced recognition of genuine products, etc. To deal with foreign exchange risks, the Group uses forward contracts when necessary to reduce the risk of short-term fluctuations in the exchange rates of major currencies.

 Retaining and developing personnel

-Operating in the fast-changing entertainment industry, the Group needs personnel who can respond effectively to rapid changes on a global scale.
+Operating in the globally fast-changing entertainment industry, the Group needs personnel who can respond effectively to rapid change.
 The Group implements various measures aimed at employing and developing excellent personnel, along with establishing a system that enables employees with various individual traits to work energetically and with peace of mind.
-Furthermore, the Group focuses on various initiatives including personnel exchange across regional and business borders.
-The Group also focuses on various types of training programs designed to develop the next generation of employees, and proposal systems for employees to take up new challenges, as well as systems for supporting their endeavors.
+Furthermore, the Group focuses on various initiatives including personnel exchange across regional and business borders, delegation of authority, and systems to develop the next generation of employees, and proposal systems for employees to take up new challenges, as well as systems for supporting their endeavors.